stephanierotter/stephanierotter.github.io/conferences.md

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register sensitivity of negative concord in American and British English*.
 55th Annual Meeting of the Societas Linguistica Europaea (SLE 2022).
 Bucharest, Romania.

+**Stephanie Rotter** and Mingya Liu.
+(2022). *Register-sensitivity of quantifier use: no vs. any in English*.
+CARLA 2022 - Special session on register.
+Berlin, Germany

 Mingya Liu and **Stephanie Rotter**.
 (2022). *An experimental study of multiple modals and register effects in American and British English*.
 Workshop on "Variation, contact, and modal constructions in English, University of Paris, France.

 Mingya Liu, **Stephanie Rotter**, and Anastasia Giannakidou.
 (2022). *Bias and modality in conditionals*.
 44. Jahrestagung der Deutschen Gesellschaft für Sprachwissenschaften, Commitments in grammar and discourse (COMMIT22).
 Tübingen, Germany.